Appearance

 21

-This service provides a simple, client-side mechanism for tracking which lessons and courses a user has visited.
+This manager provides a simple mechanism to track which lesson or course pages a user has visited.
 This state is persisted across requests using a browser cookie.

 Implementation Details

-- Cookie-Based Storage: The manager reads and writes a cookie named
+- Cookie-based Storage: The manager uses a cookie named

 API Reference